 About the Workshop

-Lee Ricks shares his 45 years of experience painting watercolor with students who wish to advance their skills or learn watercolor painting.
-Students begin with sketches provided by the instructor and will complete two paintings they can be proud of during this fun and informative 2-day workshop.
+Lee Ricks shared his 45 years of experience painting watercolor with students who wished to advance their skills or learn watercolor painting.
+Students began with sketches provided by the instructor and completed two paintings during this fun and informative 2-day workshop.

 When | Saturday & Sunday | February 8-9, 2019

 Time | 9:30 a.m. to 4:30 p.m. both days

 Registration | $160 for both days | $150 for Members